 4. Were food service change funds established by a check drawn on cash in the general or food service bank account?
 5. Did the school refrain from making disbursements from the food service change fund?
 6. If a food service revolving bank account was used, was it established by a check drawn on the general or food service bank account in an amount limited to \$500, maintained on an imprest basis, and reimbursed for all disbursements for the current fiscal year by year-end?
 7. Were disbursements from the food service revolving bank account only for payment of freight on commodities, purchases of food required in emergencies, temporary employment not to exceed 8 hours for any person, and other minor disbursements?
 8. Were the responsibilities of receiving, depositing, and recording food service receipts separated among employees?
 If this was not possible due to the school's limited staff size, were adequate review procedures in place?
 9. Were meal tickets prenumbered, numerically controlled, and adequately safeguarded prior to issuance?
 If a computerized system was used, were proper controls in place?
-10. Were daily reports prepared that document a reconciliation of meal sales to cash collections, and were cash overages and shortages resolved?
-11. Did the actual expenses as reported on the Food Service page of the AFR agree with the school's accounting records?
-12. Were expenses reported on the Food Service page of the AFR classified in accordance with the USFRCS Chart of Accounts?
-YES/NO COMMENTS ٩U XILIARY OPERATIONS 1.
+0. Were daily reports prepared that document a reconciliation of meal sales to cash collections, and were cash overages and shortages resolved?
+1. Did the actual expenses as reported on the Food Service page of the AFR agree with the school's accounting records?
+2. Were expenses reported on the Food Service page of the AFR classified in accordance with the USFRCS Chart of Accounts?
+YES/NO COMMENTS ١U XILIARY OPERATIONS 1.
 Did the auxiliary operations bank account include all monies raised in connection with the activities of campus bookstores and athletics?
-2. Was the school's auxiliary operations revolving bank account established by a check drawn on the general or auxiliary operations bank account in an amount approved by the Governing Board, maintained on an imprest basis, and reimbursed for all disbursements for the current fiscal year by year-end?
-3. Was the auxiliary operations petty cash account established from the general or auxiliary operations bank account in an amount approved by the Governing Board, and operated on an imprest basis?
-4. Were receipt forms and tickets prenumbered and numerically controlled?
-5. Did the school prepare daily sales summaries of bookstore operations and athletic ticket sales that provided a reconciliation between recorded sales and actual cash collected?
-6. Were cash receipts deposited intact daily, if material, or at least weekly?
-7. Were validated bank deposit receipts agreed to applicable daily sales summaries of bookstore operations/athletic ticket sales and copies of bank
+2. Was the school's auxiliary operations revolving bank account established by a check drawn on the general or auxiliary operations bank account in an amount approved by the Governing Board, maintained on an imprest basis, and reimbursed for all disbursements for the current fiscal year by year- end?
+3. Was the auxiliary operations petty cash account established from the general or auxiliary operations bank account in an amount approved by the 4 Governing Board, and operated on an imprest basis? т.
+Governing Board, and operated on an imprest basis?
+Were receipt forms and tickets prenumbered and numerically controlled?
+5. Were receipt forms and tickets prenumbered and numerically controlled?
+Did the school prepare daily sales summaries of bookstore operations and athletic ticket sales that provided a reconciliation between recorded sales